Ayofase/Predict-Customer-Churn/README.md

 1. **Enhance the Fiber Optic Customer Experience:** The high fiber optic churn rate signals a critical area for improvement.

-   * **Competitive Pricing & Value:** A competitive pricing analysis is recommended to ensure fiber optic offerings align with market rates and perceived customer value.
+   - **Competitive Pricing & Value:** A competitive pricing analysis is recommended to ensure fiber optic offerings align with market rates and perceived customer value.
 This could involve tiered pricing models or bundled packages.
 Target: Reduce fiber optic churn by 15% within the next quarter.

-   * **Proactive Support & Reliability:** Proactive network monitoring and a dedicated, specialized fiber optic support team are recommended to address technical issues promptly and improve service reliability.
+   - **Proactive Support & Reliability:** Proactive network monitoring and a dedicated, specialized fiber optic support team are recommended to address technical issues promptly and improve service reliability.
 Target: Increase fiber optic customer satisfaction (measured by CSAT surveys) by 20%.

 2. **Increase Streaming Subscriber Engagement & Retention:**

-   * **Personalized Recommendations:** Implementing a personalized content recommendation system for streaming subscribers can enhance engagement and perceived value.
+   - **Personalized Recommendations:** Implementing a personalized content recommendation system for streaming subscribers can enhance engagement and perceived value.
 Target: Increase average streaming service usage per subscriber by 10%.

-   * **Targeted Retention Offers:** Targeted retention campaigns for at-risk streaming subscribers (e.g., month-to-month contracts, short tenure) with personalized incentives can improve loyalty.
+   - **Targeted Retention Offers:** Targeted retention campaigns for at-risk streaming subscribers (e.g., month-to-month contracts, short tenure) with personalized incentives can improve loyalty.
        -Target: Reduce churn among this at-risk group by 25%.

 3. **Optimize the New Streaming Subscriber Experience:**

-   * **Streamlined Onboarding:** A streamlined and engaging onboarding process with personalized tutorials and proactive support can significantly improve the initial streaming experience.
+   - **Streamlined Onboarding:** A streamlined and engaging onboarding process with personalized tutorials and proactive support can significantly improve the initial streaming experience.
        -Target: Increase new subscriber satisfaction with the onboarding process by 15%.

-   * **Incentivize Early Usage:** Time-limited incentives like discounted rates or premium content access during the first few months can encourage continued streaming service usage and habit formation.
+   - **Incentivize Early Usage:** Time-limited incentives like discounted rates or premium content access during the first few months can encourage continued streaming service usage and habit formation.
        -Target: Increase new streaming subscriber retention by 10% within the first six months.

-4. **Understand Non-Streamer Churn Drivers:** Analyzing non-streamer churn is crucial.
+4. **Understand Non-Streamer Churn Drivers:**

-   * **Customer Feedback Collection:** Surveys and focus groups can identify the reasons for non-streamer churn, enabling targeted interventions to address their specific needs and concerns.
+   - **Customer Feedback Collection:** Surveys and focus groups can identify the reasons for non-streamer churn, enabling targeted interventions to address their specific needs and concerns.
        -Target: Identify the top three drivers of non-streamer churn and implement targeted mitigation strategies.

 ## Conclusion